rdtscp/login-template-web/README.md

 └── styles.css
 ```
 The application title can be set within src/index.tsx, and the favicon within the public folder as per usual.

-Currently working on extending to use [Redux](https://github.com/reduxjs/redux) and [Material UI](https://github.com/mui-org/material-ui).